TarMatt/Leaves-classification/README.md

 # Algorithms-for-Massive-Data-project

-The code contain the jupyter notebook with the code
+The code contain the jupyter notebook version of the code

 This is the link to google colab: